Vyral/corina-cisneros/_drafts/the-truth-about-zestimates.md

 {% include youtube.html %}

+<center><em>Zillow is a good starting point if you want to know what a home is worth, but it’s far from set in stone.</em></center>

-I’m back to answer another one of your real estate questions.
+<br>I’m back to answer another one of your real estate questions.
 Ellen from Belmont wants to know, “How accurate is the Zillow Zestimate?”
 I love Zillow and I work with a ton of buyers who come to me through Zillow.
 They always want to know about the Zestimate, so here’s what I tell them.

 **The Zestimate is Zillow’s best guess of what your home is worth, but in the end it’s still just a guess**.
 They don’t know about any improvements you’ve made or about your local market in general.
 They admit themselves that they are never 100% accurate, and most of the time they aren’t even 80% accurate.